danieljonker/dog-app/README.md

 - JUnit4 - unit testing
 - Mockk - mocking library
 - test-paramater-injector - paramaterise unit tests - allowing to test multiple combinations easily
+- Paparazzi - snapshot image tool - note I've not pushed the snapshots to github for this, you need to record them first

 ## Running the app/tests
-To run the app, you can use Android Studio, or install from terminal using `./gradlew installDebug` To run the tests you can run them from the gradle menu inside Android Studio or with `./gradlew testDebugUnitTest` To run the snapshots tests you can run the from the gradle menu or with `./gradlew verifyPaparazziDebug`
+To run the app, you can use Android Studio, or install from terminal using `./gradlew installDebug` To run the tests you can run them from the gradle menu inside Android Studio or with `./gradlew testDebugUnitTest` To run the snapshots tests you can run the from the gradle menu or with `./gradlew recordPaparazziDebug` and `./gradlew verifyPaparazziDebug`

 ## Image caching
 For image loading, I've used coil with the standard coil setup, I've included the out of the box disk cache setup which can be seen in FetchApplication